36 TOTAL CREDITS REQUIRED

 Choose two out of several electives offered to pursue the specific competencies and skills you need to work in the health care setting that best meets your career goals.
 Students interested in satisfying the academic requirements for Nursing Home Administrator licensure in New York should select AGE 503 and HCA 621 as their electives.

 The curriculum course abstracts on this page are meant to provide a high-level course overview and are subject to change based on term, faculty, and/or institutional requirements.
-View the official course descriptions as written in the Utica College Academic Catalog and in adherence to regional compliance.
+View the official course descriptions as written in the Utica University Academic Catalog and in adherence to regional compliance.
 Select the appropriate Graduate Catalog from the dropdown.